sherlockq/gatsby-blogsite/src/markdown-pages/2020-02-07-approaches-to-installing-ubuntu-along-with-windows-10.md

 Still MacBook is my main working platform but I am not necessarily binded to it.
 All I need is an Operation System having fully functionable shell terminal and a lively ecosystem of softwares.
 Windows turns out not a good fit for me in work scenario so Ubuntu is my next try in list.

+I've updated to Ubuntu 20.04.1 LTS.
+So far so good.

 ## Steps

 ### Make room for Ubuntu